FAQs

 Gas Sniffer

-A handheld device used to detect and pinpoint natural gas leaks by sensing escaping gas in the air or soil.
-Often used alongside an Underground Utility Locator or a Pipe Locator to provide a complete picture of underground conditions.
-(Also known as a Natural Gas Detector)
+A device used to detect and pinpoint gas leaks by sensing the presence and concentration of various gases in the air.
+Often used alongside an Underground Utility Locator (or Pipe Locator) to provide a complete picture of underground conditions.
+(Also known as a Gas Leak Detector)

 See Pipehorn Locators